cheezgi/fartsearch/README.md

 # fartsearch
-search the web for farts
+search the web for farts (eventually)
-(eventually)

 ###what?
 Have you ever wanted to see exactly how many farts are on the internet?
 Me neither.
-But now you can! (soon) Currently only collects links on a given page.
+But now you can! (soon).
+Currently only collects links on a given page and saves them to projectName/queue.txt

 ###usage
     python run.py [-h] projectName targetURL